Approved April 8, 2022

 The Faculty may adopt and amend such Bylaws and other regulations as it desires consistent with this Constitution and Rules of Procedure.

-- Voting shall be by secret mail ballot and the voting period shall be determined by the Academic Faculty.
+XII.1.B.2.
+Voting shall be by secret ballot after the conclusion of the faculty meeting in which the vote on the amendment is called, and the voting period shall be determined by the Academic Faculty.
 The Dean of the Faculty shall monitor during the voting period and maintain after the voting period a record of faculty who did and did not cast ballots.

 Amendment of the Bylaws of the Reed Institute affecting any matter covered by Article IV or Article VII of this Constitution shall automatically amend this Constitution to conform with the Bylaws of the Reed Institute.
 The Board of Trustees shall not consider or adopt such an amendment to the Bylaws of the Reed Institute without first discussing the matter with the Faculty and receiving the recommendations of the Committee on Academic Policy and Planning.